nguyen8amk1/My_Own_Philosophy_of_Everything/MY_FRAMEWORKS.md

         Questions: WHAT ARE THE PROPERTIES TO CONSIDER ?

+    SYSTEM DESIGN:
+        -> Come up with technologies to solve problems
+        Steps:
+            1. Define requirements from the users perspective -> pick out the most important user's requirements -> technical requirements
+            2. Reduce the features to data definition -> Make abstract/concepts into concrete properties
+            3. Defines endpoints(vd: API) where data can be:
+                + manipulate
+                + queried
+                -> Each for every features

+        -> Goal: create a system that easily:
+            + scale
+            + extend  in features
+            when requirements change

+        API Design:
+            Different API have different behaviours:
+                + continous
+                + prediorically
+                + rarely called
+                +...
+                -> Require different PROTOCOL for each behaviour -> Try to match the API behaviour with suitable protocol -> Choose correctly could greatly IMPROVE THE PERFORMANCE

+        Choose Database:
+            -> Choose base on pros, cons that benefit the storing requirements

-    A MASTER PLAN TO SOLVE PROBLEMS (which should counter your weaknesses in problem solving):
+    A MASTER PLAN TO SOLVE PROBLEMS (which should counter my weaknesses in problem solving):
         ....